Change is the only constant thing in this world – and it’s true not just in life, but also in business. Case in point: the UK’s new company law.

 Investigation, enforcement and data sharing

-Navigating Tax Planning in the Light of These Changes
+Navigating Tax Planning in the Light of Changes to Company Law

 Here’s the thing, when we talk about transparency, we’re not just talking about knowing who owns the company or where the funds are flowing.
 We’re also talking about the taxman.
 Yep, you’ve guessed it – with more transparency comes more tax scrutiny.
 You can expect the tax authorities to take a magnifying glass to your books.